 "We learned a lot about what really matters this week," Lincoln-Way Central coach Sean Bieterman said.
 "There are more important things than just baseball."

-That was the message throughout the week for l’s baseball team, which blew a late lead Thursday.
+That was the message throughout the week for Central’s baseball team, which blew a late lead Thursday.
 The game, at Andrew High School, was about much more than standings and stats or wins and losses.
 This game was about 27 teenagers coming together to play for the 28th member of their team who is gone now but will never be forgotten.

 When other members of the Knights baseball team prepared for a doubleheader last Saturday, March 31, they had no idea Tommy Schuman wouldn’t be joining them on the bus ride to Elmhurst.